-In FY18, we launched a series of panel discussions called Giving Insights which are designed to be a forum for nonprofit leaders to expose community needs in each of our three mission impact areas (spiritual, educational, and social).
+FY20 will be the third year we provide Giving Insights Forums which are designed to be a way for local leaders to expose community needs in each of our three mission impact areas (spiritual, educational, and social).
 If your organization fits with the topic of a forum, we may call on you to share your expertise.